-- 2. Sign Area: To reduce the visual competition between signs, sign area should be limited to the minimum amount necessary to identify the use.
+- 1. Sign Design: Sign design should conform to the architectural character of the building in terms of historic time period, style, location, size, configuration, materials and color.
+Signage attached to a building should be designed to be integral with the building and not obscure or conceal architectural elements.
+Standardized or corporate signing which does not relate to the building architecture is discouraged. - 2.
+Sign Area: To reduce the visual competition between signs, sign area should be limited to the minimum amount necessary to identify the use.
 Total sign area permitted for each building can be divided for use in more than one sign.
 The use of a number of smaller signs rather than one larger sign is encouraged when such use would not contribute to visual clutter and would more clearly identify the business. - 3.
 Internally Illuminated Signs: Internally illuminated signs are discouraged, as is the use of plastic as the principal sign material.
 Internally illuminated signs should only be used when just the individual letters and/or symbols are illuminated (i.e. the background is of a dark color, not translucent or illuminated) and illumination is of low intensity.
 However, the use of this type of signage is not encouraged for the Lake Tahoe Basin.
 Can type or cabinet signs with translucent backlit panels will be approved only if the panel is a dark color.
-Acceptable dark colors are listed in Appendix E of the TRPA Design Guidelines, and generally include dark shades of red, green, blue, brown, gray, orange, violet, and black. - 4.
+Acceptable dark colors are listed in Appendix E of this manual, and generally include dark shades of red, green, blue, brown, gray, orange, violet, and black. - 4.
 Freestanding Signs: Where permitted, freestanding signs should be low-profile monument signs.
 (The optimum sign height for viewing by motorists is approximately four (4) feet).
 Signage should be integrated with the landscaping and architecturally related to and compatible with the main structure.
-Additional sign height is provided for in Chapter 38 when a freestanding sign is incorporated into a landscape planter, pedestal or monument design. - 5.
+Additional sign height is provided for in Chapter 26 when a freestanding sign is incorporated into a landscape planter, pedestal or monument design. - 5.
 Color: Bright colors are generally discouraged on signs except when used as accent colors.
 Sign colors on permit applications should be specified using the Pantone Matching System (PMS) standard color charts. - 6.
 Sign Location: Architectural details of a building often suggest a location, size, or shape for a sign.
 Signage should complement the architectural features of a building. - 7.
 Develop a Coordinated Sign Plan for Multiple-Tenant Complexes: Multiple-tenant buildings and complexes should develop a sign program that minimizes the potential visual conflicts and competition among tenant signs, yet insures adequate identification for each tenant.